 - sister in law can all be non-occupant co-borrowers

-- The answer to the question of whether or not you can get a conventional loan with non-occupant co-borrower, the answer is yes with a Freddie Mac and Freddie Mac
+Freddie Mac does allow zero income by the main borrower, and the non-occupant co-borrowers income can be used.
+The answer to whether or not you can get a conventional loan with non-occupant co-borrower is yes with a Freddie Mac and Freddie Mac.

 Both main borrower and all non-occupant co-borrowers must meet Fannie Mae and Freddie Mac’s mortgage lending guidelines about credit, income, and debt-to-income ratios.
 The main borrower and non-occupant co-borrower must get approved/eligible per DU or LP FINDINGS.
 Not all mortgage lenders are Freddie Mac-approved lenders.

 Conventional Loan With Non-Occupant Co-Borrower With More Than One Co-Borrower Guidelines

 There can be multiple non-occupant co-borrowers on conventional loans.
 Fannie Mae does not allow the main borrower with zero income and only has a non-occupant borrower’s income.
 The main borrower must show some qualified income and cannot have zero income.